thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 gpg2 --list-keys
 ```

-Distribute your public key:
+And now distribute your public key:

 ```
 gpg --keyserver pgpkeys.uk --send-keys DB85FB2159287141
 ```

-The `--keyserver` parameter identifies the target key server address and use `--send-keys` is the `keyid` of the key you want to distribute.
+The `--keyserver` parameter identifies the target key server address and `--send-keys` is the `keyid` of the key you want to distribute.
 You can get your `keyid` by listing the public keys.

 Then, go to [http://pgpkeys.uk/](http://pgpkeys.uk/) and search `0xDB85FB2159287141`.
 You should see your public key (example [here](http://pgpkeys.uk/pks/lookup?search=0xDB85FB2159287141&fingerprint=on&op=index)).